MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Experiment

 \textbf{Occluded Person Re-ID.} A feature of MHSA-Net is that it handles Re-ID of occluded persons well.
 So, we also compared MHSA-Net with a series of occluded person re-id methods on the Occluded-DukeMTMC dataset, P-DukeMTMC-reID dataset, Partial-REID dataset, and Partial-iLIDS dataset.

-\textbf{Occluded-DukeMTMC and P-DukeMTMC-reID.} As shown in Table~\ref{SOTA-2}, on Occluded-DukeMTMC, our MHSA-Net$^{*}$ achieves \textbf{59.7\% Rank-1 accuracy and 44.8\% mAP}, which outperforms all the previous methods.
-MHSA-Net$^{*}$ only uses the local features $p(x)^{*}$ for the occluded Re-ID task.
-Compared with the baseline model, the MHSA-Net$^{*}$ gains $20.8\%$ Rank-1 and $19.6\%$ mAP improvement.
-As shown in Table~\ref{SOTA-4}, on P-DukeMTMC-reID, our MHSA-Net$^{*}$ achieves \textbf{70.7\% Rank-1 accuracy and 41.1\% mAP}, which outperforms all the previous methods.
-MHSA-Net$^{*}$ only uses the local features $p(x)^{*}$ for the occluded Re-ID task.
-Compared with the baseline model, the MHSA-Net$^{*}$ gains $9.7\%$ Rank-1 and $14.1\%$ mAP improvement.
+\textbf{Occluded-DukeMTMC and P-DukeMTMC-reID.} MHSA-Net$^{*}$ only uses the local features $p(x)^{*}$ for the occluded Re-ID task.
+As shown in Table~\ref{SOTA-2}, on Occluded-DukeMTMC, our MHSA-Net$^{*}$ achieves \textbf{59.7 Rank-1 accuracy and 44.8 mAP}, which outperforms most previous methods.
+Compared with the baseline model, the MHSA-Net$^{*}$ gains $20.8 $ Rank-1 and $19.6 $ mAP improvement.
+As shown in Table~\ref{SOTA-4}, on P-DukeMTMC-reID, our MHSA-Net$^{*}$ achieves \textbf{70.7 Rank-1 accuracy and 41.1 mAP}, which outperforms all the previous methods.
+Compared with the baseline model, the MHSA-Net$^{*}$ gains $9.7 $ Rank-1 and $14.1 $ mAP improvement.

-The MHSA-Net combines both global feature $q(x)^{*}$ and local feature $p(x)^{*}$ to do the occluded Re-ID task.
+The MHSA-Net combines both global feature $q(x)^{*}$ and local feature $p(x)^{*}$ to do the occluded person Re-ID task.
 The global feature $q(x)^{*}$ captures global information from the whole person image.
-Hence, it inevitably encodes contents of scene regions that occlude the person, and this leads to decreased performance. \textbf{MHSA-Net$^{\dagger}$.} This can be remedied by reducing the constraints on the global feature branch.
+Hence, it inevitably encodes contents of scene regions that occlude the person, and this leads to decreased performance.
+This can be remedied by reducing the constraints on the global feature branch.
 Specifically, if we drop the $\mathcal{L}_{CE}$ in the Global Feature Branch (GFB), the extraction of global feature becomes a simple downsampling from local features, making this global feature $q(x)^{*}$ less sensitive to occlusions.
 We denote the pipeline using such a design as MHSA-Net$^{\dagger}$.
 In Table~\ref{SOTA-2} and Table~\ref{SOTA-4}, the performance of MHSA-Net$^{\dagger}$ is clearly better than MHSA-Net, and only slightly worse than MHSA-Net$^*$.
 The MHSA-Net$^{\dagger}$ also achieves a competitive performance in Table~\ref{SOTA-1}.

 In summary, for general database, we can use MHSA-Net.
-For datasets with certain occlusions, we can use MHSA-Net$^{\dagger}$ , which best balances the global and local features.
+For datasets with certain occlusions, we can use MHSA-Net$^{\dagger}$, which best balances the global and local features.
 For datasets with severe occlusions, we can use MHSA-Net$^{*}$, where local features play more important roles.
 As shown in Fig.~\ref{Occluded_Image}, for the manually drawn occlusion, the MHSAM can better avoid the feature extraction of the occlusion part, and better extract the key person information of the non-occlusion part.

 \textbf{Partial-REID and Partial-iLIDS.} The comparison of Re-ID on these two datasets is shown in Table~\ref{SOTA-3}.
 We also trained our model using the Market-1501 training set.
 Our MHSA-Net$^{*}$ and MHSA-Net$^{\dagger}$ also achieve the best performance on both datasets.
 In both of these two data settings, compared with the baseline model, MHSA-Net$^{*}$ and MHSA-Net$^{\dagger}$ gain a large improvement on both datasets.
 Like in Occluded-DukeMTMC and P-DukeMTMC-reID, MHSA-Net$^{*}$ and MHSA-Net$^{\dagger}$ have better performance than MHSA-Net in Partial-REID and Partial-iLIDS datasets.